jolivain/trusted-firmware-a/docs/components/cot-binding.rst

 ---------------------------------------

-This binding document need to be revisited to generalise some terminologies like Object IDs, extensions etc which are currently specific to X.509 certificates.
+This binding document need to be revisited to generalise some terminologies which are currently specific to X.509 certificates for e.g. Object IDs.

-*Copyright (c) 2020, Arm Limited and Contributors.
+*Copyright (c) 2020, Arm Limited.
 All rights reserved.*